safoorsafdar/safoorsafdarcom/content/posts/how-to-delete-million-mysql-records/index.md

 `pt-archiver` is part of the Percona Toolkit for MySQL, a free (GPL) set of scripts that help common tasks with MySQL and compatible databases.

+These strategies will let you delete data with 100% success.
+But activity time is an important factor to understand.
+At this stage, you have learned 3 different ways to remove junk MySQL data from the database.

+After the  POC of these strategies with 40GB table records deletion.
+I decided to go with "Temporary Table" over pt-archiver for production activity.

+In conclusion, the production activity should be shorter as much as it can.
+The "Temporary Table" can reduce production activity window time.
+The removal of the data can be performed in the background either manual or with the help of a pt-archiver.